Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud

 Alongside the tail dependence coefficient $\eta$ \citep{ledford-1996a} discussed in Section \ref{s:background}, we consider two additional indices of tail dependence which can be derived from the gauge function.
 The first of these is the angular dependence function $\lambda(\omega)$ which considers different scalings for the two components of $\bX$.
 In particular, \citet{wadsworth-2013a} considered asymptotic probabilities of the following form:

-for $\omega\in [0,1]$, $\lambda(\omega)\in (0,1]$, and some function $\mathcal{L}_{\omega}$ that is slowly varying at infinity.
-The function $\lambda(\omega)$ therefore captures both extremal dependence regimes, with AD corresponding to the pointwise lower bound of $\lambda(\omega)$.
+for some function $\mathcal{L}_{\omega}$ that is slowly varying at infinity, $\omega\in [0,1]$, and $\lambda(\omega)\in (0,1]$ when $X_1$ and $X_2$ have positive dependence.
+The function $\lambda(\omega)$ therefore captures both extremal dependence regimes, with AD implying the pointwise lower bound of $\lambda(\omega)$.
 Evaluation of $\lambda(\omega)$ for rays $\omega$ near 0 and 1 corresponds to regions where one variable is larger than the other.
-In particular, $\lambda(\omega)$ is a generalization of $\eta$, with $\eta = 1/\{2 \lambda(1/2)\}$. \citet{murphy-2023a} found that global estimators (such as the Simpson-Tawn estimator) which simultaneously estimate $\lambda(\omega)$ for all values of $\omega$ tend to provide better estimates compared to pointwise estimators (such as the Hill estimator).
-Since the \Bezier spline estimator is also a global estimator of $\lambda(\omega)$, examining the fit of $\lambda(\omega)$ is a useful measure to compare the two global estimators.
+In particular, $\lambda(\omega)$ is a generalization of $\eta$, with $\eta = 1/\{2 \lambda(1/2)\}$. \citet{Murphy-Barltrop2024} found that global estimators (such as the Simpson-Tawn estimator) which simultaneously estimate $\lambda(\omega)$ for all values of $\omega$ tend to provide better estimates compared to pointwise estimators (such as the Hill estimator).
+The \Bezier spline estimator is also a global estimator of $\lambda(\omega)$, and examining the estimation of $\lambda(\omega)$ is therefore a useful measure to compare it with the Simpson-Tawn estimator.

 We also investigate the dependence measure $\tau_1(\delta)$ \citep{simpson-2020a}, given by:

 for some function $\mathcal{L}_{\delta}$ that is slowly varying at infinity, with $\delta \in [0,1]$. $\tau_1(\delta)$ is monotonically increasing in $\delta$, with $\tau_1(1) = 1$.
 This dependence measure characterizes the probability of $X_1$ being large while $X_2$ is of a smaller order.
 Specifically, if there exists a $\delta^*<1$ such that $\tau_1(\delta^*) = 1$, it implies that $X_1$ can be large while $X_2$ is small (with $\delta$ determining just \textit{how} small).
 If no such $\delta^*$ exists, then $X_1$ can be large only if $X_2$ is also large.
 We can define $\tau_2(\delta)$ analogously, and both $\tau_1(\delta),\tau_2(\delta) \in (0,1]$.